Jeep Pickup Trucks: A Brief HistoryLast Updated August 8, 2023 | Andrew Boyle

 2020 Jeep Gladiator

-It has been quite a while since the last Jeep pickup truck came off the assembly line.
-The 2020 Jeep Gladiator will mark the much-anticipated return of the Jeep pickup truck.
-With a frame 18% longer than the 4-door JK and tougher axles will make roads on the highway and offroad trail.
-The Gladiator body may feature an innovative aluminum-intensive construction.
-One exciting feature the Gladiator pickup truck will share with the JKs and JLs are the removable top.
-This will be a removable three-piece hardtop or soft-top that would allow owners to turn their Jeep Gladiator into a sort of convertible pickup truck, the only one on the market today.
+The Gladiator has been given tougher axles than its Wrangler base, which will improve off-road performance.
+One exciting feature the Gladiator pickup truck will share with the JKs and JLs is the removable top.
+This will be a removable three-piece hard top or soft top allows owners to turn their Jeep Gladiator into a convertible pickup truck, the only one on the market today.

 |1947 - 1965||Willys-Overland Jeep 4x4 Truck||Willys-Overland Motors|